depicted-candela/TransitionalSQL/solutions/12_speedUnleash.md

     The function-based index is a powerful tool for indexing computed values.
 Instead of indexing the raw <code>customerName</code>, Oracle computes <code>UPPER(customerName)</code> for each row and stores that result in the index.
 The optimizer is intelligent enough to match the expression in the <code>WHERE</code> clause to the expression used to define the index.
 This allows it to perform a direct and highly efficient <code>INDEX RANGE SCAN</code>, completely avoiding the performance-killing full table scan that would otherwise be required to apply the <code>UPPER()</code> function to every row in the table.
 </p>
 <div class="postgresql-bridge">
     <strong>Bridging from PostgreSQL:</strong> This feature is conceptually identical in both Oracle and PostgreSQL.
-The syntax is also very similar (`CREATE INDEX...ON...(expression)`).
+The syntax is also very similar (<code>CREATE INDEX...ON...(expression)</code>).
 The value of this exercise is reinforcing the concept in an Oracle context and practicing the Oracle-specific method for plan analysis to *verify* that the index is being used as expected.
 </div>
 <div class="oracle-specific">
     <strong>For more information:</strong> See <strong>Oracle® Database Development Guide</strong>